-We ensure that all children are safeguarded while on or off New Mills School premises and are proactive about anticipating and managing risks that children face in the wider community and online.
+We ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the school assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our school, our children may be at greater risk of neglect, mental health concerns and abuse.
+Due to the context of our school, our children may be at greater risk of neglect, abuse, domestic abuse and drug/alcohol abuse.

 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
-Other actions that we take to protect children include our tailored Personal Development curriculum, participation in the Corriell Award as well as working with partner agencies to support our students.

-The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire
+The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023).
+As a relevant agency, the school/college understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multiagency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.

 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@newmillsschool.co.uk, which is accessible by at least two members of our safeguarding staff.
 During the school term and in school hours, this is checked daily.
-An 'out of office' message is operational during other times and in school/college holidays to advise partner agencies if and how often messages will be checked/responded to and when the school will reopen.
+An 'out of office' message is operational during other times and in school holidays to advise partner agencies if and how often messages will be checked/responded to and when the school will reopen.

-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing Note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes relating to learning from reviews or audit located in the multi-agency safeguarding children procedures document library.